Public cloud. Multi-cloud. Data centers. On-premise hardware devices. Distributed application architectures.

 This enables use cases and services that have been difficult, if not impossible, to tackle before.
 Features such as connecting applications and data between two different organizations without opening firewalls, remotely monitoring all connections from anywhere in the world, or even giving both sides of a connection varying levels of network management capabilities and visibility all become possible.

-In addition to managing all deployments from a single pane of glass, you also get automation, failover and batching features that VPNs and SD-WANs were never designed to handle.
-Trustgrid delivers public cloud-like features to the hybrid cloud space.
+In addition to managing all deployments from a single pane of glass, you also get automation, failover and batching features that VPNs and SD-WANs can’t handle.
+Trustgrid delivers public cloud-like features to the hybrid cloud architectures space.

 As with any data connection, security has to be the first priority.
 Trustgrid establishes a way for data behind a firewall to be exposed to cloud applications outside of the firewall without complex configurations or expensive proprietary hardware.
 Customer controlled certificates and hardware-based authentication ensure that all traffic is always private, authenticated and encrypted.